jonathanwalker/kachracraft/README.md

 - An **AWS account** with Bedrock access
 - **AWS SSO** configured with necessary permissions

+## ⚠️ Warning: Potential Security Issues

+KachraCraft contains **security vulnerabilities**.
+Exercise caution when deploying it or exposing it to untrusted users.
+Review and implement appropriate security measures to safeguard your deployment.

+For insights on the security of this tool, check out this blog: [Hacking AI Applications](https://www.securityrunners.io/post/hacking-ai-applications).

 ## Quick Start with Docker

 Simplify your setup with Docker: